How To Make Stuffed Bell Peppers

 - Prepare the filling.
 In a 12 inch skillet, cook 1 pound ground beef and 1 chopped onion over medium high heat for 5-10 minutes until the ground beef is cooked and no longer pink, and the onion is soft.
 Drain the grease from the pan.

-- Add 3 cloves of smashed and minced garlic to the pan over medium hight heat and cook for 1 minutes until fragrant.
+- Add 3 cloves of smashed and minced garlic to the pan over medium high heat and cook for 1 minute until fragrant.

 - Add 2 tablespoons Worcestershire sauce and 1/4 teaspoon liquid smoke.

 - Add 2 teaspoons Italian seasoning, 1 and 1/4 teaspoons kosher salt, 1/2 teaspoon black pepper, 1/2 teaspoon garlic powder, 1/2 teaspoon smoked paprika, and 1/4 teaspoon crushed red pepper.

 - Add a 15 ounce can of diced tomatoes.
 Let cook for a while over medium high heat, about 3 minutes.
 Remove from heat.